sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 ## Create API Facades

+>**Note:** We recommend you use Google Chrome to access the API Connect WebUIs during the lab

 Create APIs for each of the inventory, order and AcmeMart APIs.

 >**Note:** the Swagger for the two ACE flows can be imported as APIs using the `From Existing Open API Service` option in API Connect.
 The AcmeMart swagger can be downloaded from the main developer page and then imported.

 1. Open up your API Manager Window inside the Developer Image - `https://mgmt.10.0.0.1.nip.io/manager`.
 The login should happen automatically as it will use your ICP credentials for login.
 2. Click on the `Manage Catalogs`